Retrospring/retrospring/README.md

 Find the user(s) with the most self-asked anonymous questions:

     $ bundle exec rake justask:loners

+#### Updating Submodules

+If you already have an existing copy of justask, you can initialize and update the submodules with;

+    $ git submodule init
+    $ git submodule update

 ## The Official Retrospring Closedown Soundtrack™ (now redundant)